Where To Find Free and Affordable Vet Care

 - RSPCA provides low-cost or donation-based vet care for pet guardians on low incomes, with their own hospitals offering vaccinations to surgery.
 Many offer affordable fees for check-ups, neutering, microchipping, and urgent care.

-- Blue Cross is another charity with nationwide clinics, plus it has mobile vet clinics for some cities like London.
+- Blue Cross has nationwide clinics, plus mobile vet clinics for some cities like London.

-- Cats Protection don’t usually provide emergency care, but it does offer free or low-cost neutering, to prevent over-population that leads to more homeless pets (cats breed very fast with large litters).
+- Cats Protection don’t usually provide emergency care, but offers free or low-cost neutering, to prevent over-population that leads to more homeless pets (cats breed very fast with large litters).

 Free Vet Care for Homeless People with Dogs